 That only made Henry laugh even harder.
 But Henry, he’s old; he quit understanding music sometime right after the arrival of Quiet Riot.

 The show finally started around 7:30, and I loved it because there was no frilly, flouncy bullshit.
 There was no waiting twenty to thirty minutes between sets, waiting for the next one to come out.
 One left, the next walked on.
 Just each dude and his guitar, so fucking vulnerable, but at the same time it made them look even bigger.
-I also liked how, without each of their respective back band, their individual stage personalities were showcased alongside of their songwriting brilliance.
+I also liked how, sans band, their individual stage personalities were showcased alongside of their songwriting brilliance.
 It was interesting to see how they varied from each other, and while I was musing about this, and also the fact that I bet their mommies are so proud of them, I realized, “Yes, I’m officially old.
 I’m analyzing their showmanship and not wondering how big their weeners are.”

 - First up was Anthony Raneri.
 I’m not the biggest Bayside fan, so he was the act I was least looking forward to.
-Well, from the first pluck at his guitar, he had me eating crow.
+Well, from the first pluck at his guitar, he had me eating out of his.
 I bought a ticket primarily for Dustin Kensrue, but Anthony Raneri may have won my heart that night.
 Besides Dustin, he’d the only one who made me weep openly, and that was when sang the Bayside song “Don’t Call Me Peanut.”

 This isn’t from the Pittsburgh show, but it’s the best quality video I could find on YouTube.
 When the song was over, I hoarsely whispered to Henry, “I want to kill myself.
 I want to fucking kill myself,” and he was like, “Yay!
 Please do!”
 While Anthony engaged in light banter now and then — like when he informed up that the next song he was going to play was political and that it’s such an exciting time in the country which predictably led to some heavy grumbling over in Henry’s corner– his set was fairly straightforward.
 He played the songs he came to play, and left.
 With my heart.
 There, I said it.

 - Chris Conley was next and brought with him a set that was heavy in crowd participation.
 He took requests for each song, which turned into a screaming free-for-all.
-Henry’s musical memory sucks, and he kept asking me a million questions about Chris (I think he thought he was hot, I don’t know) and I kept saying, “He’s the guy from Saves the Day, you retard.
+Henry’s musical memory sucks, and he kept asking me a million questions about Chris (I think he thought he was hot, I don’t know) and I kept saying, “He’s the guy from Saves the Day, you idiot.
 I have all their albums.
 You’re not going to like him.”
 And predictably, as soon as Chris sung the first estrogen-laced note, Henry’s balls were sucked up into his bowels.